maroxtn/Transformer-vs-bahdanau-attention/README.md

     1. Clone the code
     2. py download_dataset.py  #Download the dataset (original link doesn't work)
-    3. py train-bahdanau-translator.py  (Train the RNN model)
+    3. py train-bahdanau-translator.py  #(Train the RNN model)
-    4. py train-transformer-translator.py (Train the Transformer)
+    4. py train-transformer-translator.py #(Train the Transformer)
+    5. Open Comparison.ipynb to visualize attention weights and compare translations

 You can take a look at the training code either in a jupyter notebook, or under `src/*` in a python file.
 The file `config.yaml` to configure the size of the model, and the important hyper-paramters of both models.